Gearing-class destroyer: 1946–1959 upgrades

-Following World War II most of the class had their AA and anti-submarine warfare (ASW) armament upgraded.
+Following World War II, most of the class had their AA and antisubmarine warfare (ASW) armament upgraded.
 The 40 mm and 20 mm guns were replaced by two to six 3 in/50 caliber guns in up to two twin and two single mountings.
-One depth charge rack was removed and two Hedgehog ASW mortar mounts added.
+One depth-charge rack was removed and two Hedgehog ASW mortar mounts were added.
 The K-guns were retained.
 Nine additional (for a total of 35) ships were converted to radar picket destroyers (DDR) in the early 1950s; these typically received only one 3-inch twin mount to save weight for radar equipment, as did the wartime radar pickets.
-Nine ships were converted to escort destroyers (DDE), emphasizing ASW. was the most thorough DDE conversion, with 4 3-inch/70 caliber guns in twin enclosed mounts, two Weapon Alpha launchers, four new 21-inch torpedo tubes for the Mark 37 ASW torpedo, and one depth charge rack.
+Nine ships were converted to escort destroyers (DDE), emphasizing ASW. was the most thorough DDE conversion, with four 3-inch/70 caliber guns in twin enclosed mounts, two Weapon Alpha launchers, four new 21-inch torpedo tubes for the Mark 37 ASW torpedo, and one depth-charge rack.

 FRAM I upgrade

 (top) as delivered and (bottom) after FRAM I.

-In the late 1950s and early 1960s, 79 of the Gearing-class destroyers underwent extensive modernization overhauls, known as FRAM I, which were designed under project SCB 206 to convert them from an anti-aircraft destroyer to an anti-submarine warfare platform.
+In the late 1950s and early 1960s, 79 of the Gearing-class destroyers underwent extensive modernization overhauls, known as FRAM I, which were designed under project SCB 206 to convert them from an AA destroyer to an ASW platform.
 FRAM I removed all of the DDR and DDE equipment, and these ships were redesignated as DDs.
 FRAM I and FRAM II conversions were completed 1960–1965.
-Eventually all but three Gearings received FRAM conversions.
+Eventually, all but three Gearing ships received FRAM conversions.

 The FRAM I program was an extensive conversion for the Gearing-class destroyers.
 This upgrade included rebuilding the ship's superstructure, electronic systems, radar, sonar, and weapons.
 The second twin 5-inch gun mount and all previous AA guns and ASW equipment were removed.
-On several ships the two forward 5-inch mounts remained and the aft 5-inch mount was removed.
-Upgraded systems included SQS-23 sonar, SPS-10 surface search radar, two triple Mark 32 torpedo tubes, an 8-cell Anti-Submarine Rocket (ASROC) box launcher, and one QH-50C DASH ASW drone helicopter, with its own landing pad and hangar.
+On several ships, the two forward 5-inch mounts remained and the aft 5-inch mount was removed.
+Upgraded systems included SQS-23 sonar, SPS-10 surface search radar, two triple Mark 32 torpedo tubes, an eight-cell antisubmarine rocket (ASROC) box launcher, and one QH-50C DASH ASW drone helicopter, with its own landing pad and hangar.
 Both the Mk 32 torpedo tubes and ASROC launched Mk.
 44 homing ASW torpedoes.
 ASROC could also launch a nuclear depth charge.
-On 11 May 1962, tested a live nuclear ASROC in the "Swordfish" test.
+On 11 May 1962, tested a live nuclear ASROC in the Swordfish test.

 In Navy slang, the modified destroyers were called "FRAM cans", "can" being a contraction of "tin can", the slang term for a destroyer or destroyer escort.